 • Avoid your asthma triggers.

-• When you can, avoid things you're allergic to, like pet dander, dust mites, cockroaches, or pollen.
+• When you can, avoid things you're allergic to, like pets with fur, dust, cockroaches, mold, or pollen.
 It may also help to take certain kinds of allergy medicine.

 • If exercise is a trigger for you, ask your doctor about using a quick-relief medicine before you exercise.